Māori protest movement: Te Mana Motuhake o Tuhoe

-Te Mana Motuhake o Tuhoe is a group which includes the Tuhoe leader Tame Iti.
-The group has held numerous campaigns highlighting the rights of the Tuhoe people.
-The ideology of the group is based on self-government as a base principle of democracy and that Tuhoe has the democratic right to self-government.
-Tuhoe were not signatories of the Treaty of Waitangi, and have always maintained a right to uphold uniquely Tuhoe values, culture, language and identity within their homelands.
+Te Mana Motuhake o Tuhoe is a group which includes the Tūhoe leader Tāme Iti.
+The group has held numerous campaigns highlighting the rights of the Tūhoe people.
+The ideology of the group is based on self-government as a base principle of democracy and that Tūhoe has the democratic right to self-government.
+Tūhoe were not signatories of the Treaty of Waitangi, and have always maintained a right to uphold uniquely Tūhoe values, culture, language and identity within their homelands.

 Te Urupatu

 On 16 January 2005 during a pōwhiri (or greeting ceremony) which formed part of a Waitangi Tribunal hearing, Iti fired a shotgun into a New Zealand flag in close proximity to a large number of people, which he explained was an attempt to recreate the 1860s East Cape War: "We wanted them to feel the heat and smoke, and Tūhoe outrage and disgust at the way we have been treated for 200 years".
 The incident was filmed by television crews but initially ignored by police.
 The matter was however raised in parliament, one opposition MP asking "why Tāme Iti can brandish a firearm and gloat about how he got away with threatening judges on the Waitangi Tribunal, without immediate arrest and prosecution".

 The police subsequently charged Iti with discharging a firearm in a public place.
 His trial occurred in June 2006.
-Tāme Iti elected to give evidence in Māori (his native language), stating that he was following the Tūhoe custom of making noise with totara poles.
+Tāme Iti elected to give evidence in Māori (his native language), stating that he was following the Tūhoe custom of making noise with tōtara poles.
 Tūhoe Rangatira stated Iti had been disciplined by the tribe and protocol clarified to say discharge of a weapon in anger was always inappropriate (but stated that it was appropriate when honouring dead warriors, (in a manner culturally equivalent to the firing of a volley over a grave within Western cultures)).
 Judge Chris McGuire said "It was designed to intimidate unnecessarily and shock.
 It was a stunt, it was unlawful".

 Judge McGuire convicted Iti on both charges and fined him.
 Iti attempted to sell the flag he shot on the TradeMe auction site to pay the fine and his legal costs, but the sale—a violation of proceeds of crime legislation—was withdrawn.

 Iti lodged an appeal, in which his lawyer, Annette Sykes, argued that Crown Law did not stretch to the ceremonial area in front of a Marae's Wharenui.
 On 4 April 2007, the Court of Appeal of New Zealand overturned his convictions for unlawfully possessing a firearm.
 While recognising that events occurred in "a unique setting", the court did not agree with Sykes' submission about Crown law.
 However Justices Hammond, O'Regan and Wilson found that his prosecutors failed to prove beyond reasonable doubt that Iti's actions caused "requisite harm", under Section 51 of the Arms Act.
 The Court of Appeal described Iti's protest as "a foolhardy enterprise" and warned him not to attempt anything similar again.